-There are certain fields which will still have high chances of employability in the future.
-Between 2016 and 2026 the employment projection of audiology is almost 30 percent.
+There are specific fields that will still have high chances of employability in the future.
+Between 2016 and 2026, the employment projection of audiology is almost 30 percent.
 Although it’s often considered to be a “small” occupation, its demand is significantly growing.
 To understand the details of this job below is an overview of audiology.

 This is a licensed healthcare professional who diagnoses and treats hearing.
-Besides that, audiologists also diagnose and treat issues such as tinnitus disorders and balancing problems.
-They normally work with patients of all ages.
+Besides that, audiologists also diagnose and handle issues such as tinnitus disorders and balancing problems.
+They usually work with patients of all ages.
 Audiologists conduct research, learn how to fit hearing aids, and provide other forms of hearing rehabilitation.

 Note that there are other audiology programs.
 They are available in different universities all over the US.
-Audiologists have the chance of specializing in different areas.
-So, choosing this career path means that you can be a pediatric or a geriatric.
+Audiologists have the chance to specialize in different areas.
+So, choosing this career path means that you can be pediatric or geriatric.
 The coursework involves topics such as:

 - Anatomy and physiology.